 Chronic Lyme disease is an increasingly prevalent and serious health issue caused by Borrelia burgdorferi bacteria transmitted by infected ticks.
 Standard testing methods are often unreliable.
 False-negative test results and a lack of understanding Lyme disease often lead to unaddressed acute Lyme disease, which results in chronic Lyme disease.

 Instead of standard testing methods, I recommend the two testing methods I shared in this article and working with a Lyme-literate doctor or natural health practitioner.
 Here is an article with tips on how to find a great coach.
-At my clinic, we offer long-distance functional health coaching programs with our well-trained functional health team.
+On our website, we offer long-distance functional health coaching programs with our well-trained functional health team.
 For further support with your health goals, just reach out and our fantastic coaches are here to support your journey.